-The following grades meet the satisfactory academic requirements: A, B, C, D, and CR.
-The following grades do not meet the academic requirements: W, WP, WF, F, and I. Repeated courses for which a satisfactory grade has been given may count only once for the purpose of academic progress.
-Students are also expected to complete their degree program within a maximum time frame.
-Time frame is measured in equivalent full-time semesters.
+The following grades meet the satisfactory academic requirements for both graduate and undergraduate students: A, B, C, D, and CR.
+The following grades do not meet the academic requirements for both graduate and undergraduate students: W, WP, WF, F, and I.